peasy/Peasy.NET/README.md

     }
 }
 ```
-Almost done -  Peasy supports "async all the way", which means that we need to tell the PersonService that we'll need the insert command to participate in an async workflow:
+Almost done -  Peasy supports "async all the way", which means that we need inject our business rules for our insert command into the async pipeline:
 ```c#
 public class PersonService : Peasy.Core.ServiceBase<Person, int>
 {